-As of January 2014, the LifeSciTRC contained more than 6,700 peer-reviewed teaching resources and 600 registered users.
+As of January 2019, the LifeSciTRC accepted more than 8,500 peer-reviewed teaching resources and has over 8,000 registered users.
 All resources in the LifeSciTRC are under a Creative Commons License: Attribution Non-Commercial-NoDerivs.

 My LifeSciTRC Tools: LifeSciTRC is open to all users.
 Registration is not required to search or download resources.
 However, additional tools are available for those who register as LifeSciTRC users.
 These include recommended items based on course(s) and level(s) taught, saving search parameters and search results, customizing folders to save results, sharing resources with colleagues, submitting materials to LifeSciTRC, and serving as a LifeSciTRC reviewer.

 My Communities: Communities are spaces for educators to acquire and share classroom resources and teaching ideas.
 Communities are open to all registered LifeSciTRC users and are divided by educational level.

 Collections: Collections allow registered LifeSciTRC users and Partners to share an annotated group of LifeSciTRC resources that can be used in the classroom.
 There are four types of Collections that can be found in LifeSciTRC: General Collections, Teacher-Recommended Collections, Six Start Science Teacher Recommended Collections, and Vision and Change Collections.